Venkat-Gorla/smartmeal-serverless/services/upload-meal/README.md

 ## 📌 Responsibilities

-- Parse and validate multipart form data.
+- Parse and validate multipart form data using a custom `Busboy`-based parser (`parse-form.js`), tailored for Lambda environments.
 - Upload files to S3 with metadata.
 - Emit `MealUploaded` event to event bus for processing.